 Checking the topsoil every two days to determine if it's dry or moist is the best way to use it.
 When the dirt dries, water the plant until it seeps out of the bottom hole.

 According to Davis, potted raspberry plants require full sun for at least 8 hours daily.
 Burnett recommends leaving your plant in the shadow for the first 10 days to allow it to ‘establish a foothold.'
 “You can transfer it into a full sun spot once it appears to be catching.

-It's critical to cut off the parts of the canes that produced fruit the previous year.
+Cutting off the parts of the canes that produced fruit the previous year is critical.
 This will encourage the plant to produce new fruit-bearing canes the following season.
-However, this step is optional; you can skip it if you like.
+However, this step is optional; you can skip it.

 When harvesting raspberries in the home garden, wait until the berries are fully ripe.
 Unlike industrial production, the purpose is to extend the harvesting season by selecting the appropriate types.

 Raspberries are gathered every second or third day from the same plant, and with enough plants and kinds, the raspberry season can run for months.

 Raspberries can be harvested daily and eaten fresh, processed into jellies and juices, or used in pies and cakes, or stored for later use.